aureuserp/dev-docs/src/master/advanced/custom-fields.md

 8. **Regular Auditing**: Periodically review unused or redundant custom fields to maintain system efficiency and user experience clarity.

-By leveraging these sophisticated methods, Aureus ERP provides an enterprise-grade solution for extending your data model dynamically, allowing your system to evolve with your business requirements without requiring database schema modifications or developer intervention.
+By leveraging these sophisticated methods, AureusERP provides an enterprise-grade solution for extending your data model dynamically, allowing your system to evolve with your business requirements without requiring database schema modifications or developer intervention.